estevanjantsk/yolo_penny/README.md

 ### Tests

 For the tests, I focused on the 80/20 rule, prioritizing the most critical areas.
 Specifically, I covered both GenServers (Users and Expenses), the entire user authentication process, and in LiveView, I tested a complete flow—from creating and listing an expense to deleting it.

+### Realtime

+You can test the real-time functionality by opening multiple tabs.
+When you create a new/delete expense, the list and total will automatically update across all tabs.